HeyM1ke/ValorantClientAPI/README.md

-# REVAMP COMING ON NOV.
-20th
+# REVAMP COMING when its ready.

 # ValorantAPI
 Research on Valorant's In-Game API, All of the Information I currently have are provided within the [Docs](https://github.com/RumbleMike/ValorantAPI/tree/master/Docs) Folder.